Emerald Valley Golf Club

-Emerald Valley Golf Club is a public golf course located in Creswell, Oregon in the Pacific Northwest region of the United States.
+Emerald Valley Golf Club is a public golf course located in Creswell, Oregon, in the Pacific Northwest region of the United States.
 The Emerald Valley course was the first regulation-length public golf course in the Eugene metropolitan area.
 The course runs along the west bank of the Coast Fork of the Willamette River.

 History

 The Emerald Valley Golf Club was begun in 1966 by Eugene Russell, James Russell, and Marv Ruby.
 It was built on the site of a 160 acre dairy farm northeast of Creswell.
 Before the course opened, Ruby purchased the Orenco Woods Golf Course in Hillsboro, Oregon from the Russell brothers and left the partnership.
-The first nine holes were opened in 1967.
-The site’s original dairy barn was remodeled and converted into a clubhouse and was opened along with the first nine holes.
+In 1967, the first nine holes were opened alongside the clubhouse, which was remodeled from the site's original dairy barn.
 The second nine holes were opened in 1968, making Emerald Valley the first regulation-length public golf course in the Eugene-Springfield metropolitan area.

 In 1974, the Russell brothers sold the golf course to Peter Murphy, owner of the Murphy logging company.
-Over the next four years, Murphy installed a new drainage system and made other improvements.
+Over the next four years, Murphy made improvements such as a new drainage system.
 In 1978, Murphy sold the golf course to the Mazama Timber Products Company, which was owned by the Forrest Solomon family.
-Mazama planned to build a modern clubhouse and health spa as well as homes and condominiums adjacent to the golf course.
+Mazama planned to build a modern clubhouse and health spa, as well as homes and condominiums adjacent to the golf course.

 Mazama began construction of a clubhouse, restaurant, and health spa complex in 1979.
 The 46000 sqft facility was finished a year later at a cost of $4.5 million.
 In addition, Mazama invested over $200,000 in course improvements.
 The company also applied for zoning changes to allow residential development on the property around the golf course.
-The city of Creswell approved building permits for 54 homes and a 250 unit motel on the Emerald Valley property, but financial problem delayed construction.
+The city of Creswell approved building permits for 54 homes and a 250-unit motel on the Emerald Valley property, but financial problems delayed construction.